Cobweb Cards: Reflections

 Jaqueline’s completed cobweb card (expanded)

-Reflection by Jocelyn Diemer
+Reflection by Joe Diemer

 I made this craft on one of the first days of reading break, and it was a wonderful way to pull my mind and body out of essay-writing mode.
 As I was crafting, I was struck by the amount of concentration that the card demanded of me: from lining up the layers of paper on the base, to placing the tiny gold star decorations, to cutting out the cobweb itself, this project required that I pay a lot of attention to the way that I was moving my hands and fingers relative to the materials.
 As someone who is not an experienced crafter, I was quite surprised by how challenging it was to manipulate the paper and scissors to move the way that I wanted them to move.